Chocolate Chip Cranberry Oatmeal Cookies

 Cranberries are native only to North America and southeastern Massachusetts is the birthplace of the commercial cranberry industry.

 Cranberries are the No. 1 food crop in Massachusetts.
-The industry supports nearly 6,400 jobs and contributes an economic impact of $1.7 billion annual.
+The industry supports nearly 6,400 jobs and contributes an economic impact of $1.7 billion annually.

 Cranberry growers farm more than 11,500 acres of cranberry bogs in southeastern Massachusetts.
 With 3-5 acres of support land for every acre of active bog, the cranberry industry protects 60,000 acres of open space.